Geoyi/CRTI_ZF/README.md

 # CRTI Tree data exploring

-41 species from 26 genus
+We have 41 species from 26 genus.